sudippalash/blade-components/README.md

         | Action Group button CSS class
         |--------------------------------------------------------------------------
         |
-        | You can add additional class name as per your project requirment
+        | You can add additional class name as per your project requirement
         |
         */